MeilingShi-iib/conda/README.md

 Access this Binder at the following URL: https://mybinder.org/v2/gh/MeilingShi-iib/conda/master

-Datasets used here are from Kaggle
+This is a student tutoring project.
+Datasets and part of the sourcecode used here are from Kaggle